Never+Land

-Never+Land (stylized as never+land) is the debut studio album by the former vocalist of day after tomorrow, Koda Misono, under the stage name "misono."
+Never+Land (stylized as never+land) is the debut studio album by Japanese vocalist Koda Misono, former vocalist of day after tomorrow, under the stage name "misono."
 The album was released on February 28, 2007 following the released of five singles, and charted at No. 20 on the Oricon weekly charts.

 Information

 never+land is the debut studio album of Japanese singer-songwriter misono.
 It was her first album since the disbandment of day after tomorrow, of which misono was the lead vocalist.
 The album debuted high on the Oricon Albums Charts, coming it at #8; however, the album dropped in rank throughout the week, giving the album the weekly ranking of No. 20.
 It stayed on the charts for three consecutive weeks.

 Staying true to the title, never+land was an album centered around a fairy tale theme, with many of the songs' being homages to various famous fairy tales.
 The album's title and artwork was a take on Neverland from the tale of Peter Pan, most notably from the 1953 film of the same name released by The Walt Disney Company.
 Many of the adaptations were in reference to Disney's films.
 Her first single for the album, "VS," was centered around the fairy tale of Snow White, with misono playing both the character Snow White and the evil queen.
 Throughout the song, the evil queen would set traps, which Snow White would find and turn against her.
 Her second song, "Kojin Jugyō," was a take on Cinderella, with misono being shown to have affection for a classmate, who doesn't appear to notice her.
 In the song, a small fairy comes to transform her, which gains the attention of her crush; but, as with the fairy tale, her transformation disappears after midnight.
 Her sister, Koda Kumi, would later take inspiration from this video for her song "Koi no Tsubomi."

 For "Speedrive," misono performed a take on The Ugly Duckling.
 For the video, she used a green screen and, as the Ugly Duckling, would constantly fall into misfortune.
 While the song "Hot Time" was omitted on the CD, the other a-side, "A.__~answer~," was used.
 The song was inspired by Peter Pan and performs a take with Peter coming back to visit Wendy, who has grown old and frail and can no longer play as they did when they were children.
 "Hot Time," however, was a take on The Little Match Girl.
 For the album, only the scene where misono was thrown outside of her home by her father was used.